domarps/HackerRank/README.md

 # HackerRank

-SherlockArray : Find the Equilibrium Index of an Array
+SherlockArray    :   Find the Equilibrium Index of an Array IceCreamParlor   :   Pair Sum